sandman153/sandman153/README.md

 <!--
 **sandman153/sandman153** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started: -->

 - 🔭 I’m currently working on ...
+Blogging and creating videos
 - 🌱 I’m currently learning ...
 Python and Scripting Languages
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ...Cloud Architecture
 - 🤔 I’m looking for help with ...
+Python
 - 💬 Ask me about ...
 Data Strategy, Data Engineering, Data Analytics and Cloud Architecture
-- 📫 How to reach me: ...
+- 📫 How to reach me: ...  email me sarath@sarathboppudi.com
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...
--->
+I Love cricket